Atalasoft/web-document-viewer/README.md

 To run the projects locally, you need to have a DotImage license.
 There are various way to acquire the license:

  - Use [DotImage Activation Wizard Visual Studio extension](https://visualstudiogallery.msdn.microsoft.com/88ff07c9-fe68-48bd-bfdc-3fbc8a0ec1db)
- - Download a complete DotImage installation package from [Atalasoft web site](https://atalasoft.com).
+ - Download a complete DotImage installation package from the [Atalasoft web site](https://atalasoft.com).
 You will be prompted to activate the product during installation

 Web Document Viewer object cross browser client-side script.
 Copyright 2003-2016 Atalasoft Inc. All Rights Reserved.